Perry addresses town hall seating, attendance issues

 HARRISBURG, Pa.
-(WHTM) – Congressman Scott Perry is, for the first time, addressing the seating and attendance issues that stemmed from a town hall he held earlier this week in Hummelstown.
+(WHTM) – Republican U.S. Rep. Scott Perry is, for the first time, addressing the seating and attendance issues that stemmed from a town hall he held earlier this week in Hummelstown.

-“With regard to the number of empty seats at Tuesday night’s town hall, the photo circulated in the media was taken at the beginning of the event, and doesn’t give an accurate representation of the attendance – more fake news,” the statement reads.
-“For these town meetings, we set up an “Eventbrite” invitation (or something similar), on a first-come, first-served basis, with no regard for party affiliation.”
+“With regard to the number of empty seats at Tuesday night’s town hall, the photo circulated in the media was taken at the beginning of the event and doesn’t give an accurate representation of the attendance – more fake news,” a statement reads.
+“For these town meetings, we set up an “Eventbrite” invitation (or something similar), on a first-come, first-served basis with no regard for party affiliation.”

-Despite that claim, dozens of people were left out of the town hall and protested on the streets, claiming when they tried to sign up for a ticket minutes after the email invite, they were told the event was sold out.
+Despite that claim, dozens of people were left out of the town hall and protested on the streets, claiming when they tried to sign up for a ticket minutes after the email invite and were told the event was sold out.

-“Every elected official understands that you’re going to have these possibilities when you’re dealing with members of the public,” said democratic strategist, Abe Amoros.
-“Elected officials have a responsibility to provide town forums, town meetings, to their constituents – to have an opportunity to have constructive dialogue.”
+“Every elected official understands that you’re going to have these possibilities when you’re dealing with members of the public,” Democratic strategist Abe Amoros said.
+“Elected officials have a responsibility to provide town forums, town meetings to their constituents to have an opportunity to have constructive dialogue.”

 Amoros acknowledges that some national resistance groups do seek to disrupt and overtake town halls, but he believes that wasn’t the case here.